 Not to be confused with religious guilt, or social pressure from friends who think they’re better than you, the altruism motivator is a significant factor in self-improvement of any form.
 If you sign up for, say, a benefit race like the TCS New York City Marathon, and you ask your friends to donate a hundred bucks each in your name, you’re indebted to the cause.
 Some days, you’ll resent that.
 But most, “it keeps you on point and focused on the target,” says Feigin.
 “And then you get the knowledge that your cause received X-amount of necessary dollars.”
 It’s a feel-good thing, sure.
 But it’s also just a good thing.

 We don’t mean goals like, “I want abs.”
 We also don’t mean things like, “I want to look great on Saturday night.”
 Those are the biggest cop-outs, according to Feigin.
 We want to get more tangible, more specific.
 “Everybody’s got a secret,” he says.
-Whether it’s wanting to be able to run more than a mile, or being able to finally climb that rope from gym, everybody has a secret.
+Whether it’s wanting to be able to run more than a mile, or being able to finally climb that rope from gym class, everybody has a secret.
 “And you’re worthy of that.
 You’re worthy of owning that and striving for it.”
 So strive away, we say.
-And if you truly want visible abs, here’s the biggest thing that’s holding you back.
+However, if you do want abs, you may want to master The Single Best Way to Do A Sit-Up.

 Invest in Your Body